-Students will gain knowledge and skills related to personal human development.
-Instruction enables students to investigate careers in the human services career cluster, including early childhood development, family and community, mental health and personal care services.
+Students will gain the knowledge and skills related to personal human development.
+The course will enable students to investigate careers in the human services career cluster, including early childhood development, family and community, mental health and personal care services.
 Content includes decision-making, positive relationships, child development, nutrition and food production, finance, and personal grooming as it relates to personal and professional settings.